S-H-E-R-Development/Privacy-Policy-/Advanced Classroom Lite.md

 - You can request a portable copy of your data.

 ### [Account Deletion Request](#account-deletion-request)
 If you wish to delete your account, you can send a request to help@managelibs.com.
-We will process and delete your account within three (3) days of receiving the request.
+We will process and delete your account within thirty (30) days of receiving the request.

 ### [Changes to This Policy](#changes-to-this-policy)
 We may update this Privacy Policy periodically to reflect changes in our practices or legal requirements.
 We will notify users of any significant changes through the app or via email.